epicodus-classroom/dei-curriculum/dei-talks/0_intro_to_dei_talks.md

 If these definitions seem a bit vague right now, that's okay.
 We'll be covering them more in depth throughout the course.

-As part of your homework on most Mondays, there will be a short lesson on that week's DEI topic.
+As part of your homework during weeks that have DEI curriculum, there will be a short lesson in the Monday homework on that DEI topic.
 Then, on Tuesday morning, as part of standup, your instructors will lead a talk on that topic.